 Doctoral Faculty Nominating Committee.
 The review must begin at the departmental level.
-Each Department within the College of Arts & Sciences, and each School (Business and Public Administration, Biological Sciences, Computing and Engineering, Conservatory, Dentistry, Education, Medicine, Nursing, Pharmacy) elects a Doctoral Faculty Nominating Committee.
+Each Department within the College of Arts & Sciences, and each School (Management, Biological Sciences, Computing and Engineering, Conservatory, Dentistry, Education, Medicine, Nursing, Pharmacy) elects a Doctoral Faculty Nominating Committee.
 All members of this Committee must hold membership in the campus Graduate Faculty and, where possible, the majority must be comprised of members of the Doctoral Faculty.
 Units with few or no members on the Doctoral Faculty submit a proposed list of Committee members to the Graduate Council for review and approval.

 After completing its review, the academic unit’s Doctoral Faculty Nominating Committee forwards nominations to the Divisional Dean (and the Department Chair, in the case of the College of Arts and Sciences).

 Academic Dean and Department Chair.
 The divisional dean reviews the unit’s Doctoral Nominating Committee’s comments and recommendation for approval or disapproval and after adding his or her recommendations, forwards the entire nomination packet to the Graduate Dean.
 In the College of Arts and Sciences the Department Chair adds his or her comments and recommendations prior to transmitting the nomination to the Dean of the College.